You have become a Thai Massage teacher, but then, where to teach your massage training courses and workshops?

 I think you know those.
 On the Internet you’ll find these education providers where you can study anything you like: from languages to cooking, from psychology to music, and from car repair to massage, well, you name it.

 I call these kinds of learning centers the Education Factories.
-In fact, they don’t teach anything, they generally only work with freelancers i.e. guest teachers who do the courses and workshops for them.
+In fact, they don’t teach anything, they generally only work with freelancers i.e. guest teachers who carry out the courses and workshops for them.

 They are facilitators, they do the marketing, and they supply the infrastructure.
 In fact, they take a percentage of the tuition price and that’s it.
 Often they have a strict format in the way courses need to be presented to the public and there are certain codes of conduct applicable.